zippiehq/cartesi-lambada-coprocessor/README.md

 This is proof of concept of verifiable computing system using  [Cartesi virtual machine](https://github.com/zippiehq/cartesi-lambada) and [Eigenlayer restaking platform](https://github.com/Layr-Labs/eigenlayer-contracts).

-## Contract development

-After changing contract source code in `contracts/src`, run `make deploy-avs`.
-This will update `tests/anvil/avs-and-eigenlayer-deployed-anvil-state.json` by deploying new version of avs contracts and registering new set of operators from scratch (`tests/nodes/operators` will be updated accordingly).

 ## Testing

-1. In first termnial run `docker compose up`
+1. In first terminal run `docker compose up`
-2. In second termnial run `make testing-integration`
+2. In second terminal run `make testing-integration`
 3. Wait for tests to complete without any errors
 4. Check docker logs for unexpected errors